lil-qorgi/379-rnaseq/README.md

 $ mv results_summary2.txt partial_from_merged.txt
 ```

-Create
+Create an Excel spreadsheet called ""

 export them both into Excel, sort both, then check if they align.
-If so, we will then join the tables by introducing .
+If so, we will then join the tables.

 ## 10D - Results & interpretation.